-Because you don't have to be a developer in order to make your own app.
+So you're thinking about building your own application.
+You're in the right place.
+From this article, you'll know everything about becoming an application owner.
+People who are inexperienced with the IT industry usually think that they need to have the advanced technical knowledge to create a digital product.
+But it is not true.
+You don't have to be a developer to make your own application.
 You can be the brains of it and have others design it for you.
-But from idea to the actual app, there are some steps you should go through.
+But from the idea to the actual app, there are some steps you should go through.

 - Does the app solve a problem/pain in a market?